jakdept/goki/fieldlist_handler.md

 * `Title` - the page title
 * `URIPath` - URI path pointing to the page
-* `Score` contains the score of the match - the higher the closer the match to the search query
+* `Score` contains the score of the match - a percentage
 * `Topics` - all of the topics for the page
 * `Keywords` - all of the keywords associated with the page
 * `Author` - all of the authors for the page